 Benefits of Vitamin D for Babies

-As a parent, you want to make sure your little one is getting proper nourishment and nutrition.
+As a parent, you want your little one to get proper nourishment and nutrition.
 That includes vitamin D, a very important nutrient for babies.
-As breast milk alone doesn’t provide enough vitamin D for babies, breastfed infants and those who are partially breastfed will need vitamin D supplementation to help boost immunity, build healthy and strong bones, and prevent diseases like rickets.
-We’ve got all the details on the benefits of vitamin D for babies and how much your newborn needs.
+Since breast milk alone doesn’t provide enough vitamin D for babies, breastfed infants and those who are partially breastfed will need vitamin D supplementation to help boost immunity, build healthy and strong bones, and prevent diseases like rickets.
+We've got all the details on the benefits of vitamin D for babies and how much your newborn needs.

 What Does Vitamin D Do for Babies?